jts/mbtools/README.md

 # calculate the modification frequency for each region in a bed file
 mbtools region-frequency -r regions.bed input.bam > output.tsv

+# calculate the modification frequency for each read segmented by regions in a bed file (good for long reads spanning multiple regions)
+mbtools region-read-frequency -r regions.bed input.bam > output.tsv
 ```